This advice column offers opinions about the peskier aspects of working in the nonprofit sector.

 First, forgive yourself.
 You didn't know what to do because your employer failed to properly prepare you.
 Being a houseparent is a difficult and demanding job and you deserved to be thoroughly trained and supported.

-Moving forward, you clearly don't know where this troubled woman is or how to right the wrong from so long ago.
+Moving forward, you clearly don't know where this troubled and criminal woman is or how to right the wrong from so long ago.
 You could go to the police, but I don't know if they'd follow up.
 Do check it out, though, if that seems right to you.
 (Of course, this is not legal advice — just my thinking on the matter.)
 Either way, remember that you're not 18 anymore.
-Don't make the same mistake again or you'll be part of the problem.
+If this scenario ever comes up again, don’t make the same mistake again or you'll be a culpable part of the problem.

 Others have shared similar scenarios with me.
 So, unfortunately, these relationships aren't unheard of — although thankfully they're rare.
 Every one of us must stand up and speak out the very second we become aware of this sort of behavior.
 The sickening conduct of a few taints us all and certainly harms those who expect, deserve and usually receive our best, most thoughtful and ethical care.